avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 )
 ```

-With optimizations implemented, based on the results of [new benchmarks](https://github.com/ava-labs/coreth/pull/1331) of the `WarpPrecompile` and roughly targeting processing 150 million gas per second, Avalanche EVM chains with this ACP activated will use the following gas costs for the `WarpPrecompile`.
+With optimizations implemented, based on the results of [new benchmarks](https://github.com/ava-labs/coreth/pull/1331) of the `WarpPrecompile` and roughly targeting processing 150 million gas per second, Avalanche EVM chains with this ACP activated use the following gas costs for the `WarpPrecompile`.
 ```
 const (
 	GetVerifiedWarpMessageBaseCost  = 750